thogiti/thogiti.github.io/_posts/2023-05-07-Enhancing-Ethereum Scalability-with-Product-Codes-and-Danksharding.md

 ---
-title = Enhancing Ethereum Scalability with Product Codes and Danksharding - A Comprehensive Guide
+title: Enhancing Ethereum Scalability with Product Codes and Danksharding - A Comprehensive Guide

-tags = Ethereum Danksharding Scalability Product-Code algebraic-coding-theory sagemath
+tags: Ethereum Danksharding Scalability Product-Code algebraic-coding-theory sagemath
 ---

 This article would provide an in-depth understanding of how product codes from algebraic coding theory can be applied to Danksharding to improve Ethereum's scalability.
 It would cover the fundamentals of product codes, their application in Danksharding, and the potential benefits for Ethereum's network.